dehezhang2/Notes/IELTS/IELTS.md

     * in my view
     * i concur/agree
     * i disagree / i cannot accept
+    * I would argue that
   * Conclusion
     * in conclusion
     * to conclude
     * to sum up
+    * to summarise

 ------------